fieldtrip/website/tutorial/nirs_singlechannel.md

     cfg = [];
     cfg.dataset = 'motor_cortex.oxy3';

-Normally you would specify the full path, including the drive (for instance: C:\).
+Normally you would specify the full path, including the drive letter.
 This makes sure that your code will execute independent from your current MATLAB location.
 It is good practice to keep your original raw data, your processed data and your scripts in three separate locations.
 In this case we will work with the data in the present working directory.

 Let us try to execute **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)** now as was specified in the help:

     [data] = ft_preprocessing(cfg);

-When working with .oxy3-files, the optode template containing the layout of the optodes needs to be loaded.
-If MATLAB cannot find the template file on your path, it will pop up a graphical user interface dialogue asking you to locate the xml file.
-By default this file is located in C:\Program Files (x86)\Artinis Medical Systems BV\Oxysoft 3.0.103.
-The file to select is “optodetemplates.xml”.
+When working with `.oxy3` files, the optode template containing the layout of the optodes needs to be loaded.
+If MATLAB cannot find the template file on your path, it will pop up a graphical user interface dialogue asking you to locate the XML file.
+By default this file is located in `C:\Program Files (x86)\Artinis Medical Systems BV\Oxysoft 3.0.103`.
+The file to select is `optodetemplates.xml`.
 However, given that FieldTrip often will search for this function, it is best to copy this function to the same folder as where your MATLAB analysis script and/or your fNIRS are data stored.
 For information on how to choose the optimal template for your experiments, [please see this blog post on the Artinis webpage](https://www.artinis.com/blogpost-all/2017/6/27/how-do-i-choose-the-correct-fibers-and-template-for-my-oxymon).

 FieldTrip is finished when you see something like this on the screen